 In the Sumerian tablets Enki has been given credit for the creation of mankind.
 Although different cultures knew him by different names: In Greek mythology he is known to some as Prometheus the one who defied the Gods in order to help man kind evolve by stealing the fire of knowledge.
 In Egyptian mythology he is known as Ptah “Lord of magic” “The architect” “The teacher”; ultimately we are talking about the same being.

 When talking about Sumerian Gods we need to keep in mind that to our ancestors the Gods were not a myth, they were very much real.
 They got to interact with them in the same way now-days we get to interact with our politicians.
 Enki although considered the benefactor of mankind is never portrayed as someone who was perfect or rigid.
-He is shown as a God who had his own struggles but through it all his intentions were always to help protect mankind (his creation) and to help them evolve beyond the vegetable/robotic stage.
-With giving mankind the power to think for themselves and teaching them the secrets of the “Gods” came a lot of responsibility, but Enki so believe on his creation and mankind’s ability to transcend the animal/vegetable stage into beings full of light and wisdom.
+He is shown as a God who had his own struggles but through it all his intentions were always to help protect mankind and to help them evolve beyond the vegetable/robotic stage.
+With giving mankind the power to think for themselves and teaching them the secrets of the “Gods” came a lot of responsibility, but Enki so believe on his creation and mankind’s ability to transcend the animal/vegetable stage into beings full of light and wisdom that he did exactly what Enlil didn’t want him to do.
 It is for this reason he founded and taught at the mystic schools in Egypt for over 10,000 years.

 Whether you believe or accept Sumerian history or not is irrelevant when it comes to this article.
 I believe true intelligence and wisdom comes from being open to new experiences or opinions; there is something for all of us to learn which lies hidden in ancient teachings regardless of our personal beliefs on who or what is God.